Four things to look for in a colocation provider

 1. Data sovereignty: For Canadian organizations, there’s a compelling reason to look for a colocation provider that’s close to home: U.S. data laws.
 The U.S. Patriot Act, which was introduced as an anti-terrorism measure, permits American law enforcement officials to access personal and sensitive information without consent if it is stored physically or electronically in the U.S. Meanwhile, in Canada, several laws including the Personal Information Protection and Electronic Documents Act (PIPEDA) and Ontario Business Records Protection Act are among the data privacy protections in place.
 To ensure Canada’s sovereign control over data, the Government of Canada Strategic Plan for Information Management and Information Technology 2017 to 2021 requires that certain types of government information “be stored in a (government of Canada)-approved computing facility located within the geographic boundaries of Canada or within the premises of a (government of Canada) department located abroad, such as a diplomatic or consular missions.”
 Types of data covered under this policy include personally-identifiable information and program and business information.

 2. Security: Types and levels of security can vary between colocation providers, which is why it’s important to look for a vendor that offers both the physical and network security features that will ensure the protection you need.
 Physically, data centres should offer state-of-the-art tools that ensure only authorized individuals can access the premises.
-These can include biometric authentication, such as iris scanners, as well as video monitoring of all perimeter, cabinets, cages and suites.
+These can include biometric authentication, such as iris scanners, as well as video monitoring of the perimeter and all cabinets, cages and suites.
 But being able to physically secure data centres is only one part of a robust security offering.
 Increasingly sophisticated cyber-attacks and an overall growing reliance on technology make strong network monitoring and protection more challenging and crucial than ever.
 Therefore, it’s vital that a colocation provider guarantee round-the-clock network monitoring, state-of-the-art security and compliance standards.
 Furthermore, if your industry has its own compliance standards for data protection, it’s important to ensure that your provider can meet all of those requirements too.

 3. Scalability: While it’s vital to find a colocation provider that can support your current demand load, it’s also important to think about your future needs and whether your provider will be able to grow with you.
 Consider how innovations in technology and your business operations may change, both during the lifespan of your initial contract and beyond.
 It’s important to know whether a provider has the space, power and other resources to grow with you, how quickly changes can be implemented, and to understand how any changes are accounted for within your contract as well as the costs associated with changing your services.